WanderingBrooks/NightMessenger/README.md

 4. Compress `nightmessenger/nightmessenger` (which now has the updated files) into a ZIP file.
 5. Paste the file into the Chrome Extensions Developer dashboard.

+## Developing
+1. Refresh the extension
+2. Hard Refresh the page

 ## Misc